First measurement of near-threshold J/$\psi $ exclusive photoproduction off the proton: Results and Discussion

 As a cross-check, we have compared the total cross sections versus beam energy obtained from the 2016 and 2017 data sets, which represent different experimental conditions (solenoid field, photon beam intensity and spectrum).
 They are statistically consistent with an average ratio of $0.95\pm 0.14$.
 Based on the missing mass distribution, we set a $5\%$ upper limit for the target excitation contribution, $\gamma p \rightarrow J/\psi p \pi^0$.

-In Fig.~\ref{fig:txsec} we show the $t$-dependence of the differential cross section for beam energies of $10.00-11.80$~GeV with an average of $10.72$~GeV.
-We obtain an exponential $t$-slope of $1.67 \pm 0.35$~(stat.)~$\pm 0.18 $~(syst.)~GeV$^{-2}$, which can be compared with the Cornell result at $E_\gamma \approx 11$~GeV of $1.25 \pm 0.20$~GeV$^{-2}$ \cite{Cornell} and the SLAC result at $E_\gamma = 19$~GeV of $2.9 \pm 0.3$~GeV$^{-2}$ \cite{SLAC}.
+For the $t$-dependence of the differential cross section (see Supplemental Material) for beam energies of $10.00-11.80$~GeV with an average of $10.72$~GeV, we obtain an exponential $t$-slope of $1.67 \pm 0.35$~(stat.)~$\pm 0.18 $~(syst.)~GeV$^{-2}$.
+This can be compared with the Cornell result at $E_\gamma \approx 11$~GeV of $1.25 \pm 0.20$~GeV$^{-2}$ \cite{Cornell} and the SLAC result at $E_\gamma = 19$~GeV of $2.9 \pm 0.3$~GeV$^{-2}$ \cite{SLAC}.
 All these results are consistent \cite{qnp} with the hypothesis in Ref.~\cite{strikman} of the dipole $t$-dependence for the differential cross section assuming a mass scale of $1.14$~GeV, as given in Eq.~(\ref{eq:dipole}).

 The measured total cross section in bins of beam energy is shown in Fig.~\ref{fig:exsec}, and compared to the earlier measurements at Cornell \cite{Cornell} and SLAC \cite{SLAC}.
 Note that the SLAC experiment measured $d\sigma/dt$ at $t=t_{min}$.
 In order to estimate the total cross section, we have integrated over $t$ assuming the dipole $t$-dependence with $m_0 = 1.14$~GeV.